Skip to main content

 With @yume-chan/adb-scrcpy

-When tunnelForward: true option is specified, AdbScrcpyClient automatically uses forward tunnel mode to connect to Scrcpy server.
+When tunnelForward: true option is specified, AdbScrcpyClient uses forward tunnel mode to connect to Scrcpy server.